| INTRODUCTION

 that this situation not be taken as a failure or mismanagement

-The rehabilitation process can be long and complicated for a chronic
+of the pain.
+THINGS TO REMEMBERThe rehabilitation process can be long and complicated for a chronic

 pain patient.
 It involves overcoming not only physical but psychological